-According to an administrative standpoint of the Belgian tax authorities, assets held in a non-discretionary trust are taxable in the estate of the settlor if he or she died as a Belgian resident.
+According to the administrative standpoint, assets held in a non-discretionary trust are taxable in the estate of the settlor if he or she died as a Belgian resident.

 Private foundations

 Does your jurisdiction recognise private foundations?

 Belgium has its own private foundations.
 A Belgian private foundation requires an altruistic objective.
 Neither the founder nor the directors of the foundation can receive an advantage from the foundation.